 This graph represents the approximate (smoothed average) log volume in GB/day.
 In other words, the

-sumPerSecond values presented by the graph should be interpreted as: "If the observed log volume were sustained for 24 hours, it would be approximately __ GB/day."
+sumPerSecond values presented by the graph are interpreted as: "If the observed log volume were sustained for 24 hours, it would be approximately __ GB/day."

 An explanation of how we calculated this (bytes/sec -> GB/day) can be found here.